- Highest & Best

 āCassiaā is another planned condo allowing Airbnb rentals (Photo: Alta Developers)

-šØ Small condos that can be rented out as hotel rooms have proven to be a popular investment in recent years as buyers, from places like Latin America and elsewhere in the U.S., seek access to a slice of Miamiās real estate market at lower price points.
+šØ Small condos that double as hotel rooms have become a popular investment in recent years, attracting buyers from Latin America and across the U.S. looking for a more affordable entry into Miamiās real estate market.

 š And thereās still more coming:

-The planned 12-story project, called Cassia, will include 174 condos, of between one and three bedrooms, ranging from 662 square feet to 1,439 square feet, the Real Deal reported.
-Prices will start in the $700,000s and go up to about $1.8 million.
-The condos will be furnished by RH, the retailer previously known as Restoration Hardware.
+The planned 12-story project, called Cassia, will include 174 condos, ranging from 662 square feet to 1,439 square feet, the Real Deal reported.
+Prices will start in the $700,000s and top out at $1.8 million, with units furnished by RH (formerly Restoration Hardware).

-š Developer Henry Pino is buying a Rodeway Inn in South Miami for as much as $19 million and is planning to redevelop it into a 310-unit Airbnb-friendly condo project, the Real Deal reported yesterday.
-The plan is for a 15-story building, with condo prices ranging from $550,000 to $890,000.
+š Developer Henry Pino is buying a Rodeway Inn in South Miami for up to $19 million and planning to replace it with a 310-unit Airbnb-friendly condo project, the Real Deal reported.
+Prices at the 15-story building will range from $550,000 to $890,000.

 Half of planned condos in Miami are designed to be rented on Airbnb (Map: ISG World)